cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - They're safe at the burgomaster's mansion
 	- They've learned a lot, met some people, and have some story quests
 - Good time for the evening to set in
+- Get the Burgomaster's body to the cemetery in the morning for the funeral
+- Dream pies!
+	-

 ### Church (E5)